Latin America, unable to flatten its curve, struggles to cope with pandemic

 Seven months after Latin America diagnosed its first case of covid-19, the region continues to rack up some of the worst numbers in the world — failing to flatten its curve as it reels from persistently high infection levels and devastating mortality rates.

-Brazil, Peru, Mexico, Colombia and now Argentina make up half the global Top 10 in total coronavirus cases.
+Brazil, Peru, Mexico, Colombia and now Argentina make up half the global top 10 in total coronavirus cases.
 Add Chile, Bolivia and Ecuador, and Latin America accounts for eight of the 12 countries suffering the most deaths per capita.
 (The United States leads the world in coronavirus cases and deaths.)

 The region suffers from a range of preexisting conditions.
-The population is more urbanized than Europe, Oceania, Asia or Africa.
+The population is more urbanized than in Europe, Oceania, Asia or Africa.
 Covid-19 has scythed its way through the urban slums of Sao Paulo in Brazil, Lima in Peru, Buenos Aires and Mexico City.

 Close quarters and multigenerational households have undermined attempts at social distancing.
 Inequality is high, health care uneven and safety nets limited.
 The region’s many poor people must work to live, and they have routinely violated lockdowns to eat.
 Porous borders have made it difficult to quarantine infected travelers.

-As in the United States, erratic leadership has also played a role, particularly in hard-hit Brazil under coronavirus skeptic Jair Bolsonaro and Mexico under Andrés Manuel López Obrador.
+As in the United States, erratic leadership has also played a role, particularly in hard-hit Brazil under coronavirus skeptic Jair Bolsonaro and in Mexico under Andrés Manuel López Obrador.
 Some countries haven’t even tried contact tracing, which health experts say is key to containing the virus.

 “Here, in the area where I live, there are huge families living all together, some in houses, and others just share rooms,” said Daniela Fonseca, 21, a public administration student in Colombia.